-Red Cabbage Zucchini Chana Dal is a simple, delish, quick, vegan, gluten-free and dairy-free curry.
+Red Cabbage Zucchini Chana Dal (split chickpeas) is a simple, delish, quick, vegan, gluten-free and dairy-free curry.
 Lentils + veggies in a single dish is a heavenly combo.

-So the point is that it’s super cold, and cold weather demands for warm and cozy meal.
+It’s super cold here, and cold weather demands for warm and cozy meal.
 I think it’s universal.
 We all want something warm and cozy during cold days.
 And one thing which gives me a comfy feeling is some curry.

 Seriously, cold weather instantly brings one special kind of meal to my mind — spicy and warm lentils curry.
 I grew up eating lentils almost everyday.
 No matter what the other side of the meal was, lentils were there for dinner almost everyday.
 Growing up I just thought it was a norm to eat lentils curry with steamed rice along with veggies and chapati in everyday platter.
 And eventually, I got corrected.
 It was not! 😉